agentm/project-m36/docs/unified_backend.markdown

 We implement a standard Haskell function `apply_discount` and then, in the `projectM36Functions`, we instruct Project:M36 to use it as an "atom function"- a function which works on database values.

-Next, we implement an `addSale` function which is `DatabaseContextFunction`.
+Next, we implement an `addSale` function which is a `DatabaseContextFunction`.
 Obviously, this function includes some database-specific function calls to manipulate the underlying database transaction, specifically to insert a row into the `ticket_sales` relation variable.

 Finally, we load the Haskell module into our database: